Naledi-Dikgale/Naledi-Dikgale/README.md

 # 💫Hi, I'm Naledi Dikgale,
-A Software Engineer From Cape Town, South Africa
+A Software Engineer From Cape Town, South Africa.

 🚀 I'm fluent in: